ArtemGuzhov/banking-service/services/wallet_user/README.md

-# NestJS banking service application
+# Wallet and User service

 ## Features